View a Chinese translation of this page here

 - Learning points (in the Key Messages box).

-Rapid responses to published work should be submitted to the journal electronically via the website.
-Contributors should go to the abstract or full text of the article in question.
-In the right hand column on the article webpage is a section entitled ‘Responses’.
-Click on ’Submit a response’ and complete the online form.
+Letters in response to articles published in the journal are welcomed and should be submitted electronically via the journal’s website.
+Contributors should go to the abstract or full text of the article in question and click on the ‘Responses’ tab.

 The purpose of this column is to make readers aware of the work & activities of BASHH and to discuss developments of health policy, education etc. within the UK and how they will/might affect the specialty of GU medicine.
-These are commissioned papers and should be within 800 words including references.
-If any figures/tables are used, the manuscript will need to be correspondingly shorter.
+These are commissioned papers and are limited to 750 words including references (or fewer, if any figures/tables are included).

 - The journal editor, an editorial board member or a learned society may wish to organise a meeting, sponsorship may be sought and the proceedings published as a supplement.

 - The journal editor, editorial board member or learned society may wish to commission a supplement on a particular theme or topic.
 Again, sponsorship may be sought.

 - The BMJPG itself may have proposals for supplements where sponsorship may be necessary.

 - A sponsoring organisation, often a pharmaceutical company or a charitable foundation, that wishes to arrange a meeting, the proceedings of which will be published as a supplement.